scalabli/quo/docs/prompt.rst

    * ``show_choices`` – Show or hide choices if the passed type is a Choice.
 For example if type is a Choice of either day or week, show_choices is true and text is “Group by” then the prompt will be “Group by (day, week): “.

-A validator should implements the :class:`~quo.types.Validator` abstract base class.
+Alternatively, you can use class:`quo.types.Validator` This should implement the :class:`~quo.types.Validator` abstract base class.
 This requires only one method, named ``validate`` that takes a :class:`~quo.document.Document` as input and raises :class:`~quo.errors.ValidationError` when the validation fails.